safesoftware/FMETraining/ServerAdmin4Scalability/Exercise1_JobRouting.md

 **7) Connect to FME Server**

-Open the FME Server Web User Interface, either through the Web User Interface option on the Windows Start Menu or directly in your web browser (http://localhost/fmeserver), and log in using the username and password *admin*.
+Open the FME Server Web User Interface, either through the Web User Interface option on the Windows Start Menu or directly in your web browser (http://localhost/), and log in using the username and password *admin*.

 **8) Run the Workspace**

 Once you have a published to FME Server, you can run the **JobRouting_Job** workspace and utilize the Job Routing option.

+Click *Run Workspace* on the left hand side table of contents.

 ![](./Images/4.409.RunJob.png)